5/8/2025

 Analyst, Craig Hallam

 Perfect.
-Okay.
-And then just one last to revisit the prior question on sales and the changes you're making in sales.
+Okay, and then just one last on that. to revisit the prior question on sales and the changes you're making in sales.
 It sounds like a little more focus on hunters.
-In terms of the metrics, we'll see, where do you think the impact of these sales changes will show up first?
-And presumably if you're focused on the results, what are the things that you think will be the place we would look for that?
-But just tell me how we're going to see this play out in terms of the results and metrics that we might be able to observe.
+In terms of the metrics we'll see, where do you think the impact of these sales changes will show up first?
+And presumably, if you're focused on hunters, maybe a new customer metric might be the place we would look for that.
+But just tell me kind of how we're going to see this play out in terms of the results and metrics that we might be able to observe.

 speaker